tal-tech/flutter_intro/README.md

   /// The total number of guide pages, must be passed
   stepCount: 4,

+  /// Click on whether the mask is allowed to be closed.
+  maskClosable: true,

+  /// When highlight widget is tapped.
+  onHighlightWidgetTap: (introStatus) {
+    print(introStatus);
+  },

   /// The padding of the highlighted area and the widget
   padding: EdgeInsets.all(8),